BDX-town/Akkoma/docs/docs/administration/updating.md

 # Run database migrations
 mix ecto.migrate

-# Update frontend(s).
-See Frontend Configration doc for more information.
+# Update Pleroma-FE frontend to latest stable.
+For other Frontends see Frontend Configration doc for more information.
 mix pleroma.frontend install pleroma-fe --ref stable

 # Start akkoma (replace with your system service manager's equivalent if different)